syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 {% endtabs %}

 >**NOTE**
+•	The `RecurrenceId` of exception appointment and the `Id` of its pattern appointment should have same value.
-•	`RecurrenceId` should be a recurrence pattern appointment object.
+•	The `Id` should be a recurrence pattern appointment object.
-•	Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+•	The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
-•	`ActualDate` should be in Universal Time Coordinates (UTC) time zone.
+•	The `ActualDate` should be in Universal Time Coordinates (UTC) time zone.

 ![Add Recurrence exception appointment support in schedule Xamarin Android](PopulatingAppointments_images/exception_appointment.png)